qubitsec/plura/why-free/en/README.md

    While providing free services, PLURA-XDR maintains a **sustainable business model** through paid services and premium features.
 This allows us to offer the best value to our customers while promoting the company's growth. **We expand our customer base through free services and anticipate a natural transition to premium services in the future.**

+🛡️ **Security is not insurance; it is an essential necessity.**

+Cybersecurity is not just insurance for recovering after an incident. **Proactive defense** is essential for the sustainable growth of any business.
+Cyberattacks can happen at any time, and a single incident can cause significant damage to a company. **Preparing in advance is far more effective and cost-efficient.**

+💻 **Windows Defender is sufficient for PC and server antivirus.**

+Many companies have traditionally purchased antivirus software such as **V3, ALYac, Trend Micro, and Kaspersky**.
+However, **Windows Defender alone is now sufficient.**

+What’s more important is addressing **APT** (Advanced Persistent Threat) attacks, which are sophisticated cyber threats.
+Standard antivirus software is no longer capable of detecting or defending against such advanced attacks.
+This is why **strong host security (EDR)** is essential.

+**PLURA-XDR** provides the **optimal host security (EDR)** solution to combat APT attacks, offering comprehensive protection for servers and endpoints.

 ---

 ## **Why Is Only the PLURA-EDR (Server) Version Offered for Free Among PLURA-XDR Products?** 🔒